Deep Spatial Domain Generalization: Methodology

 where $\mathbf{Y} $ and $\mathbf{X}$ denote the prediction and input for all samples from all domains ($\{\{ (x_i,y_i)\in (\mathcal X_s\times \mathcal Y_s)\}_i^{N_s}\}_{s\in S_0}$), respectively.
 Since $Z$ can be any continuous value, its prior distribution $p(Z)$ can be trivially assumed as an isotropic Gaussian normal distribution, we have

 Hence the first term is a downstream task-specific prediction loss and the second term is a $\ell_2$ norm that regularizes $Z$.
-So the first term can also be more specifically expressed as
+So the first term can also be more specifically expressed as $\sum_{s \in S_0} loss (f_{s} (\mathbf{x}_{s}),\mathbf{y}_{s})$, where the parameter $W_s$ of each location $s$'s downstream predictive function $f_s$ is calculated as